 Difficulties on mobile devices

-There is an increased difficulty in entering a password on mobile user interfaces.
+There is an increased difficulty in entering a password on mobile user interfaces, and this is something quite often overlooked.
 Considering that mobile devices are the most commonly used for accessing systems today, this proves to be quite a significant negative effect on the majority of staff productivity.
-This is because password entry on mobile are proven to be more challenging, both cognitively and physically, to enter.
-It can be 3-5 times harder to type the same complex password on a touch screen device when compared to a computer.
+Password entry on mobile is proven to be more challenging, both cognitively and physically, to enter.
+It can be up to 3-5 times harder to type the same complex password on a touch screen device when compared to a computer.

 Password managers such as Dashlane, 1Password, and LastPass are good tools to help users generate high entropy passwords for the accounts they visit, storing them inside an encrypted vault and providing automatic completion of these authentication details during login.